 Subverted in one of the Splinter Cell games: In a mission you have to get a USB drive from a guy, who has been taken hostage.
 When you get to him and take you can say "Where were you keeping this?
 It might be good to know."
 His response: "Not where you think I had it.
 I just have experience hiding things."

 Implied in another mission, however, where you get another storage device from another hostage, and when Sam asks how he hid it, he says to "just wash your hands when you're done with it".

 Mentioned in the very first mission the player takes, when you have to obtain a Flash drive off of a captured Stalker.
 When questioned where he hid it, he claims "I didn't hide it down there, so don't worry."

 Also, when STALKERS sitting around camp fires begin to play guitar, the way in which they get the guitar out can raise players' eyebrows.
-It appears out of thin air and they pull downwards, and it sure as hell did not come from their backpack...
+It appears out of thin air and they pull downwards, and it sure did not come from their backpack...

 In-game example, whenever you have Delma in you party.
 So, you're in a fight, maybe you're in trouble, one of your characters is in critical condition, you'd really need a healing item...
 Then you remember that you put one in Delma's inventory.
 Come on, try and guess where she pulls it from.
 Exactly.